webmastak/gnome-shell-extensions-mediaplayer/README.md

 You may also use the status icon to run your favorite media player if no player is running (see the ```rundefault``` setting below).

+The current track rating can also be displayed and changed depending of the player you are using (see the ```rating``` setting below).

 - - -

 gnome-shell-extensions-mediaplayer can be easily configured through http://extensions.gnome.org